Speech Foundation Models Generalize to Time Series Tasks from Wearable Sensor Data: Methods and Results

 \section{Methods and Results}

 We use pre-trained speech models as feature extractors for a variety of time series tasks.
-We train probes using on four tasks using other sensor modalities: activity classification from accelerometer data from a range of datasets and device placements, arrhythmia detection from ECG data, and stress classification using ECG.
+We train probes on four tasks using other sensor modalities: activity classification from accelerometer data from a range of datasets and device placements, arrhythmia detection from ECG data, and stress classification using PPG.
 For each task, we train linear probes and MLPs.
-We report performance with an MLP probe at the first and last layer in each results table, along with per-layer performance across the transformer module for each task for both HuBERT and wav2vec 2.0.
-We also trained LoRA adapters for each transformer layer (results summarized in the Discussion).
+We report performance with an MLP probe at the first layer in each results table, along with per-layer performance across the transformer module for each task for both HuBERT and wav2vec 2.0.
 See the Appendix for additional details on each dataset and evaluation scheme.

 \textbf{Activity Classification} We evaluated activity classification on four 3-axis accelerometer data datasets spanning three sensor positions and two window sizes.
 In both evaluations, we included a benchmark using a Random Forest and engineered features, as in \cite{yuan2024self}.
 We included results and benchmarks from two window sizes along with performance comparisons from \cite{xu2024relcon, yuan2024self, haresamudram2022assessing}: (1) following \cite{yuan2024self}, a leave one subject out subject out evaluation scheme with 10 second windows at 100 Hz with the PAMAP2 wrist data \cite{reiss2012introducing} (8 classes, \textit{n}=2,869) and the Opportunity dataset (4 classes, \textit{n}=3,842) \cite{roggen2010collecting}, and (2) following \cite{haresamudram2022assessing}, a 5-fold cross-validation evaluation on 2 second windows of 100 Hz 3-axis accelerometer data: HHAR \cite{reyes2015smartphone} wrist data (6 classes, \textit{n}=3,370), Motionsense waist data (6 classes, \textit{n}=14,121), \cite{Malekzadeh:2018:PSD:3195258.3195260}, and PAMAP2 leg data (12 classes, \textit{n}=9,709).
 The 2 second windows were upsampled by a factor of 2 to have sufficient sample lengths to use with the pre-trained speech models.
 The embeddings extracted from 10 second windows were pooled across the time dimension before being passed to the probe, in order to reduce dimensionality.
 Table \ref{tbl:activity_classification} shows results from five activity classification evaluations: two with 10 second windows following the evaluation in \cite{yuan2024self} and three with 2 second windows following the evaluation in \cite{haresamudram2022assessing}.